seraprogrammer/htmlplusplus/README.md

 # HTML++

-ReactiveJS is a lightweight JavaScript framework designed to create reactive web applications easily.
-It enables you to bind data to the DOM and handle events seamlessly, updating the UI in response to data changes.
+HTM++ is a simple, lightweight JavaScript framework for creating reactive web applications.
+It allows you to bind data to the DOM and handle events with ease, making it simple to create interactive user interfaces.

 ## Features